Black Bear Visits Reagan Resorts Inn in Downtown Gatlinburg

 Reagan Resorts Inn has hosted guests from all around the world, but it is a Smoky Mountain native who recently made headlines for his surprise visit to our hotel.
 He didn’t have reservations, he didn’t have any money…and he didn’t even have opposable thumbs!
 Around half past midnight on December 4th, a black bear came lumbering into our parking lot.
-The furry visitor was spotted by two of our guests, one of whom filmed the bear on his smartphone.
-You can watch a short video of the bear below:
+The furry visitor was spotted by two of our guests, keep reading to learn how this black bear’s visit went!

-The clip comes to us from John Gonzalez and Kevin Bowers, who were visiting Gatlinburg from Tampa, Florida.
+Guests, John Gonzalez and Kevin Bowers, were visiting Gatlinburg from Tampa, Florida.
 The two friends were coming back to our hotel when they spied the bear hanging around the elevator door.
 John told local news station WATE that it was his “first time ever seeing a bear”, so the experience is definitely one he’ll remember for a long time.
 After exploring the parking lot for a little while, the bear disappeared down a back alley.

 While we can’t be sure what compelled the bear to check out our hotel, we like to think that he was looking for a good spot to hibernate for the winter.
 After all, what could be better than snuggling up in one of our comfy hotel rooms and taking a nap until March?
 Unfortunately for our four-legged visitor, our hotel is for humans only, so he’ll have to settle for snoozing in the Great Smoky Mountains National Park with all the other bears.